Research update: Long-acting injectable PrEP

 One of the key benefits of long-acting PrEP is that it can be administered discreetly in private with a doctor.
 So if you’re in a situation where your taking medication might lead to unwanted questions about your sex life, long-acting injectables could be a great solution.

-Long-acting injectable Lencapavir shows extremely promising results in new study
+Long-acting injectable Lencapavir shows extremely promising results

-What comes next and the future of PrEP
+What comes next and the future of PrEP in Australia

 The desire for this new form of PrEP is already here, with PrEP users in Australia expressing they would prefer to take long-acting forms of PrEP over daily pills.

 While we wait for further updates on this potential new form of PrEP, we’ll have to hold on to our PrEP pills for a little while longer.
-However, if you want to have a taster of taking your PrEP less frequently, you could try on-demand dosing instead of daily right now!

 On-demand dosing means you take it just before you’re expecting to have sex and for two days following your last risk of exposure.
-This can greatly reduce how often you’re taking pills thereby making it cheaper!
+This can greatly reduce how often you’re taking pills, thereby making it cheaper!
 Be sure to follow the on-demand dosing guidelines to take it safely.

 Be sure to follow Ending HIV on Facebook, Instagram or TikTok for more updates on PrEP and other HIV and sexual health-related content.